| Table

 Introduction: Created to seek transformation

-Becoming a Pastor: Forming self and soul for ministry is
+Becoming a Pastor: Forming self and soul for ministry.
+Revised and Updated is

 |